betamore/fewd-pull-request-exercise/README.md

 #### Sync with upstream

- To minimize the likelihood of merge conflics, ensure that your fork is up to date with the destination repo of your pull request.
+ To minimize the likelihood of merge conflicts, ensure that your fork is up to date with the destination repo of your pull request.
 Do this _before_ creating a branch off master:

   * `git remote add upstream https://github.com/betamore/fewd-pull-request-exercise.git`
   * `git fetch upstream`